shreeyamkaran/Random-Password-Generator/README.md

-<h1>Random Password Generator<h1>

-<p>It generates random password everytime the page reloads, the slider changes, the checkboxes are clicked</p>
+# Random Password Generator
+### It generates random password, everytime when -
+- The page reloads
+- Slider value is changed
+- Checkboxes are checked or unchecked